Student Classroom Behavior Detection based on Spatio-Temporal Network and Multi-Model Fusion

 \section{Abstract}

 Using deep learning methods to detect students' classroom behavior automatically is a promising approach for analyzing their class performance and improving teaching effectiveness.
 However, the lack of publicly available spatio-temporal datasets on student behavior, as well as the high cost of manually labeling such datasets, pose significant challenges for researchers in this field.
 To address this issue, we proposed a method for extending the spatio-temporal behavior dataset in Student Classroom Scenarios (SCB-ST-Dataset4) through image dataset.
-Our SCB-ST-Dataset4 comprises 754094 images with 25670 labels, focusing on 3 behaviors: hand-raising, reading, writing.
-Our proposed method can rapidly generate spatio-temporal behavioral datasets without requiring annotation.
+Our SCB-ST-Dataset4 comprises 757265 images with 25810 labels, focusing on 3 behaviors: hand-raising, reading, writing.
+Our proposed method can rapidly generate spatio-temporal behavior datasets without requiring extra manual labeling.
 Furthermore, we proposed a Behavior Similarity Index (BSI) to explore the similarity of behaviors.
 We evaluated the dataset using the YOLOv5, YOLOv7, YOLOv8, and SlowFast algorithms, achieving a mean average precision (map) of up to 82.3$\%$.
+Last, we fused multiple models to generate student behavior-related data from various perspectives.
 The experiment further demonstrates the effectiveness of our method.
-This dataset provides a robust foundation for future research in student behavior detection, potentially contributing to advancements in this field.
+And SCB-ST-Dataset4 provides a robust foundation for future research in student behavior detection, potentially contributing to advancements in this field.
 The SCB-ST-Dataset4 is available for download at: https://github.com/Whiffe/SCB-dataset.